pol-rivero/pol-rivero/README.md

 **Today's tech haiku:**
 ```
-Beneath the hot sun,
+Soaring through the flames,
-Parker probes the fiery heart,
+Chasing secrets of the Sun,
-Speeding through the void.
+The probe's brave journey.
 ```

 Reference: